bienjouejo/bienjouejo.github.io/README.md

 Initial triage is a python program that helps retrieve the basic information during a forensic analyse, it requires a dump file as an input.
 It creates text files as outputs named after the volatility command.

+requirements: volatility installed and working as a cmdline > $ volatility -f ...

 The background color is `#ffffff` for light mode and `#000000` for dark mode.

 This site was built using [GitHub Pages](https://pages.github.com/).